FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Winner is whoever has the most rocks either:

-A) once all rocks are gone (game ends at this point)
+- once all rocks are gone (game ends at this point)
-B) a player has the agreed amount of rocks in their stash
+- a player has the agreed amount of rocks in their stash
-C) after an agreed amount of rounds
+- after an agreed amount of rounds

 ### Setup